- As low as $122/Night

 About the Area

 Wagener Terrace, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach.
+Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Riverfront Park.
 South Carolina Aquarium and Patriots Point are not to be missed.

 Special Instructions